Choosing destinations is one of your key decisions. Read about different research you can do to help you make your mind up.

 Use the list of destinations by degree programme.
-In the Study Abroad Minerva organisation, in the Exchange Partner Information folder, you will find a spreadsheet listing all of the degree programmes, and showing which partner universities students on a particular degree subject have studied at previously.
-You should not be limited by this list and should certainly look into other options, but it may be helpful if youre not sure where to start your research.
+The Destination by degree programme spreadsheet lists all the partner universities students on a particular degree subject have studied at previously.
+You should not be limited by this list and should certainly look into other options, but it may be helpful if you are not sure where to start your research.

 Look at the Popularity Index.
-You will find this document in the Study Abroad Minerva organisation, in the Partner University Information page, and it will give you an idea of which of our partner universities are more popular.
+This document will give you an idea of which of our partner universities are more popular.
 If your level 1 average is not too far above the eligibility requirement of 60, you may be advised to consider less competitive partner universities.

 Read student feedback.
-This is available in hard copy in the Study Abroad office and electronically in the Partner University Information Library folders in the Study Abroad Minerva organisation.
-This will give you a valuable insight into the thoughts of previous students, and some students will have left their email addresses so that you can contact them with any questions.
+This will give you a valuable insight into the thoughts of previous students, from academic life abroad, finding accommodation and living expenses at our available destinations.
+Some students will have left their email addresses so that you can contact them with any questions you may have!

 Browse the partner university website.
-Look at the partner universitys main website to get a feel for academic specialities, campus life, and the local area.
+Each folder in the Partner University Information Library section of the Study Abroad Minerva organisation will give you access to useful links to the partner universitys web pages.
+Use these links to research get a feel for academic specialities, campus life, and the local area.
 Most universities will also have a dedicated section for international students that may also be useful, as it wont assume any local knowledge.

 - Confirm that your application will be supported by your parent school.